 - When groupings are used, the Process Action dialog is always limited to showing items from the current group.
 For example, if you select an item in group US West, then click Mark step as complete, the Process Action dialog opens with that item selected and all the other items in the group not selected.
 You can choose to only complete that item, or complete other items in the group at the same time.
-But you cannot choose to complete items from multiple groups at the same time. - The grouping column for a step only impacts the display of the Process task pane in the Desktop Client, or a custom task pane that uses the User Process View command.
-Tasks do not display in groupings in other process dialogs or pages. - If a grouping column is set, cleared, or changed while the process is active, other users may not see the change in their Process task pane until they close and reopen the Desktop Client.
+But you cannot choose to complete items from multiple groups at the same time. - If a grouping column is set, cleared, or changed while the process is active, other users may not see the change in their Process task pane until they close and reopen the Desktop Client.